-id / type / default: 0xEE / uinteger / 1 range: not 0 path: \Segment\Cluster\BlockGroup\BlockAdditions\BlockMore\BlockAddID minOccurs / maxOccurs: 1 / 1 definition: An ID that identifies how to interpret the BlockAdditional data; see Section 4.1.5 of [MatroskaCodec] for more information.
+id / type / default: 0xEE / uinteger / 1

+path: \Segment\Cluster\BlockGroup\BlockAdditions\BlockMore\BlockAddID definition: An ID that identifies how to interpret the BlockAdditional data; see Section 4.1.5 of [MatroskaCodec] for more information.
 A value of 1 indicates that the meaning of the BlockAdditional data is defined by the codec.
-Any other value indicates the meaning of the usage notes: Each BlockAddID value MUST be unique between all BlockMore elements found in a BlockAdditions.
+Any other value indicates the meaning of the BlockAdditional data is found in the BlockAddIDType found in the TrackEntry.

+usage notes: Each BlockAddID value MUST be unique between all BlockMore elements found in a BlockAdditions.